OmarCoderBro/DSRS_LLM_Logger_Project-Omar_Shatat/README.md

 - I implemented the advanced filtering on the logs, allowing users to be able to filter by date and model. ✅

 # Check out a demo to EchoLog! (sorry for no sound 🙂)
+### Demo shows how to run the app, and gives a broad overview of EchoLog and its functionality.
 ## (https://drive.google.com/file/d/1xYykHHFXlC45cYkzDMcLrF8gEx-zD_Oy/view?usp=sharing)

 # Thanks for viewing this project!